United States House of Representatives: Checks and balances

 The Constitution provides that the Senate's "advice and consent" is necessary for the president to make appointments and to ratify treaties.
-Thus, with its potential to frustrate presidential appointments, the Senate is more powerful than the House.

 The Constitution empowers the House of Representatives to impeach federal officials for "Treason, Bribery, or other high Crimes and Misdemeanors" and empowers the Senate to try such impeachments.
-The House may approve "articles of impeachment" by a simple majority vote; however, a two-thirds vote is required for conviction in the Senate.
+The House may approve "articles of impeachment" by a simple majority vote.
+A two-thirds vote is required for conviction in the Senate.
 A convicted official is automatically removed from office and may be disqualified from holding future office under the United States.
 No further punishment is permitted during the impeachment proceedings; however, the party may face criminal penalties in a normal court of law.

-In U.S. history, the House of Representatives has impeached seventeen officials, seven who were convicted.
+In U.S. history, the House of Representatives has impeached seventeen officials, seven of whom were convicted.
 Another, Richard Nixon, resigned after the House Judiciary Committee passed articles of impeachment but before a formal impeachment vote by the full House.
 Only three U.S. presidents have ever been impeached: Andrew Johnson in 1868, Bill Clinton in 1998, and Donald Trump in 2019 and in 2021.
-The trials of Johnson, Clinton, and Trump all ended in acquittal; in Johnson's case, the Senate fell one vote short of the two-thirds majority required for conviction.
+The trials of Johnson, Clinton, and Trump all ended in acquittal.
+In Johnson's case, the Senate fell one vote short of the two-thirds majority required for conviction.

 Under the Twelfth Amendment, the House has the power to elect the president if no presidential candidate receives a majority of votes in the Electoral College.
 The Twelfth Amendment requires the House to choose from the three candidates with the highest numbers of electoral votes.
 The Constitution provides that "the votes shall be taken by states, the representation from each state having one vote".

 It is rare for no presidential candidate to receive a majority of electoral votes.
 In U.S. history, the House has only had to choose a president twice.
 In the 1800 election, which was held before adoption of the Twelfth Amendment, it elected Thomas Jefferson over Aaron Burr.
 In the 1824 election, it elected John Quincy Adams over Andrew Jackson and William H. Crawford.
 If no vice presidential candidate receives a majority of the electoral votes, the Senate elects the vice president from the two candidates with the highest numbers of electoral votes.

+Before the Twenty-fifth Amendment was adopted in 1967, if the office of the vice president became prematurely vacant, it was left vacant until the next inauguration.

+Since then, both House and Senate confirmation is required to fill a vacancy if the vice presidency is vacant.